TheoLeanse/simple-express-thermostat/README.md

 ### Using the API

-1) displaying Location-specific data
+#### working with location-specific data

-For my money the nicest part of the app! (link to code?)
+This is, for my money, the nicest part of the app! (link to code?)

 **myApp.location.addressData**